graphframes/graphframes/docs/user-guide.md

 // Run PageRank until convergence to tolerance "tol". val results = g.pageRank.resetProbability(0.15).tol(0.01).run()
-// Display resulting pageranks and final edge weights results.vertices.select("id", "pagerank").show() results.edges.select("src", "dst", "weight").show()
+// Display resulting pageranks and final edge weights
+// Note that the displayed pagerank may be truncated, e.g., missing the E notation.
+// In Spark 1.5+, you can use show(truncate=false) to avoid truncation. results.vertices.select("id", "pagerank").show()
+results.edges.select("src", "dst", "weight").show()